 Redistribution Through Public Employment: The Case of Italy

-This paper examines the regional distribution of public employment in Italy and documents two sets of facts.
-The first is the use of public employment as a subsidy from the North to the less wealthy South.
-We calculate that about half of the wage bill in the South of Italy can be identified as a subsidy, with both the size of public employment and wage levels used as a redistributive device.
-The second set of facts concerns the negative effects of subsidized public employment on individuals' attitudes toward job search, education, and risk-taking activities.
-We conclude that heavy reliance on public employment distorts incentives and discourages the development of market activities in the South.
+This paper examines the regional distribution of public employment in Italy.
+It documents two sets of facts.
+This first is the use of public employment as a subsidy from the North to the less wealthy South.
+We calculate that about half of the wage bill in the South of Italy can be identified as a subsidy.
+Both the size of public employment and the level of wages are used as a redistributive device.
+The second set of facts concerns the effects of a subsidized public employment on individuals' attitudes toward job search, education, 'risk taking' activities etc. Public employment discourages the development of market activities in the South.

 Suggested Citation: Suggested Citation